Bacalar, Mexico, Is the Yucatan Peninsula’s Hidden Gem

 Mayan Ruins Near Bacalar

-You can't go to the Yucatan Peninsula and not see Mayan ruins.
-Once a stronghold of the empire, the region is filled with ruins that go way beyond Chichen Itza and Tulum (though those are definitely places you have to see).
+You can't go to the Yucatan Peninsula and not see Maya ruins.
+Once a stronghold of the empire, the region is filled with archaeological zones that go way beyond Chichen Itza and Tulum (though those are definitely places you must see).

-Bacalar is a great starting point for visiting lesser-known ruins like Kohunlich, where you'll see a pyramid whose stairs are lined with stone masks, Dzibanché and Oxtankah.
-Some of these sites are so obscure to international tourists, that you have the chance of being alone in parts of them.
+Bacalar is a great starting point for visiting lesser-known ruins like Kohunlich, where you'll see a pyramid whose stairs are lined with stone masks.
+Other note-worthy ones are Dzibanché and Oxtankah.
+Some of these sites are so obscure to international tourists that you can be alone in parts of them.

 Although water shapes life in Bacalar, the town doesn't have access to the sea.
 If this is something that you simply can't do without, then take a day trip to Mahahual.